JulienRouse/blog-data/content/projects/contributions/cl-string.md

 First contribution to another project on Github ever! :)

 It was very small, the library was a very small and new library that wanted to groups lots of functionalities pertaining to strings for Common Lisp.

 The creator/maintener asked for help on the lisp subreddit and I gave it a try.

-It was a good way to get my feet wet, a very small project with a responsive maintener that took the time to explains things to me on how to contribute on Github and such.
+It was a good way to get my feet wet, a very small project with a responsive maintainer that took the time to explains things to me on how to contribute on Github and such.